After d.a. levy's "Suburban Monastery Death Poem"

 a game we pretend, in faith, is living.

 Kelly Konya was born in Cleveland, Ohio and holds an MPhil in Irish Writing from Trinity College Dublin.
 Her journalism and poetry have been featured in publications such as Icarus, Banshee, the Irish Times, and Chimes.
-She says this poem was inspired by a childhood memory of house in the Buckeye neighborhood and hopes it “touches on the way memory shifts as location shifts, and the way Cleveland’s history is continually rewriting itself.”
+She says this poem was inspired by a childhood memory of a house in the Buckeye neighborhood and hopes it “touches on the way memory shifts as location shifts, and the way Cleveland’s history is continually rewriting itself.”

 Visit Literary Cleveland's Who We Are, Where We Live online anthology for more from the Buckeye/Shaker community.